Ashwani-Singh63/Ashwani-Singh63/README.md

 # Hii ✌️ I'm Ashwani Singh
-💫 About Me: I am Currently Working on Frontend Development <br>
+💫 About Me: I am  Working on Frontend Development <br>
-I am currently learning react.js anf looking forward to be a Fullstack Development
+I am currently learning react.js and looking forward to be a Fullstack Development